j0shbl0ck/Intune_Deployment/PowerShell scripts/README.md

 This folder contains PowerShell scripts that can be readily accessible to anyone.
+All code is, **"AS IS"**, with no liability to a device that may use these scripts.
+Please test and use appropriately.